ICC Compass Evaluation (link to be updated).

 - Regional LEP

-- A Widening Participation Partnership Agreement is in place between ICC and Brighton, Sussex and Chichester universities
+- A Widening Participation Partnership Agreement is in place between ICC and Brighton and Sussex universities

 - Additional apprenticeship providers, including Rewards, Rate my Apprenticeship and AiS